All Articles

 If you think you might have Long COVID, support is available:

-- NHS Long COVID services: Ask your GP for a referral.
-NHS Long COVID support
+- NHS Long COVID Services – Ask your GP for a referral to a dedicated clinic.

-- Peer support groups: Long COVID Support and Asthma + Lung UK run communities where people share experiences and advice.
+- Peer Support Groups – Join communities like Long COVID Support and Asthma + Lung UK to connect with others.

-- Benefits help: Long COVID may qualify as a disability under the Equality Act.
-You may be entitled to benefits like PIP.
-Citizens Advice – disability and benefits
+- Benefits Help – Long COVID can be considered a disability under the Equality Act.
+You may be eligible for PIP or other benefits.
+Citizens Advice – Disability and Benefits

 Living with Long COVID